 - Develop and post bulletin boards as directed.

-- Support Hall Council by recruiting student leaders and by attending Hall Council meetings and events.
+- Support Community Council by recruiting student leaders and by attending Community Council meetings and initiatives.

 - Address individual student needs and concerns.

 - Assume responsibility for identifying, reporting and correcting safety and security concerns; educate residents about safety and security measures.